Unknown6656/AutoIt-Interpreter/old/readme.md

 ## Credits

-This AutoIt++-interpiler is written in C# and F# targeting the .NET-Core Framework in order to provide full platform independency.
+This AutoIt++-Interpiler is written in C# and F# targeting the .NET-Core Framework in order to provide full platform independency.

 A big shoutout to the [Roslyn Dev Team](https://github.com/dotnet/roslyn) and the [.NET Core Dev Team](https://github.com/dotnet/coreclr) for making such an awesome framework possible!